Diesel and petrol prices slashed at Go in one day Black Friday deal

-Black Friday: NI firm Go slashes diesel and unleaded petrol prices to £1.19 a litre
+Black Friday: Long queues as NI firm Go slashes diesel and unleaded petrol prices to £1.19 a litre

-The firm Go has announed a special Black Friday only deal selling unleaded petrol and diesel at £1.19 per litre.
+Long queues have formed at NI firm Go after it announed a special Black Friday deal selling unleaded petrol and diesel at £1.19 per litre.

 In an online post on their Facebook page, the firm said diesel and unleaded will be priced at £1.19 - that’s a 20p discount.